By Neal Brodsky and Judy Gotlieb, Licensed Marriage & Family Therapists

 --Brian & Marcia Gleason

-Now, 18 years later we have chosen to fully re-invent our lives, building a practice of Family Therapy for Body Mind and Spirit.
+We have chosen to fully re-invent our lives, building a practice of Family Therapy for Body Mind and Spirit.
 We chose to invest first in ourselves and then bring that investment out to help others.
-The bottom line here is that we, like you, are works in progress.
 We have been blessed to learn that our relationship can be a primary vehicle for personal growth and we invite you to explore what would make your lives as individuals and together really sing.